 - Control symptoms, including nocturnal symptoms and those related to exercise.

 - Prevent exacerbations and need for rescue medication.

 - Achieve the best possible lung function (practically, FEV1 and/or PEFR >80% predicted or best).

 - Start at the appropriate step according to the severity of the presenting condition.

 - Step up or down the medication to enable optimum control without excessive medication.
 Maintain patients on the lowest possible dose of inhaled steroid.
 Reduce slowly, with reductions of 25-50%, every three months.

 - Always check compliance with current medication, and inhaler technique, and exclude triggers as far as possible before starting a new drug.

 - Patient education and access to a written personalised action plan are considered critical.

 It is very important to consider the upper respiratory tract when treating asthma.
 It is much more difficult to treat asthma successfully if co-existing allergic rhinitis is not adequately controlled.

 Delivery of drugs to the lungs is a very efficient method in terms of both swiftness of action and limitation of systemic side-effects.
 However, it is essential to ascertain that the patient is competent at using the inhaler.
 Simply giving a prescription for a metered dose inhaler (MDI) is inadequate; steps must be taken to teach the patient to use the device and to check technique.
 There are many types of inhaler and they can be used by even the very young.
-The choice is discussed in the separate article on Which Device in Asthma.
+The choice is discussed in the separate Which Device in Asthma? article.
 The value of spacers is also discussed, as not only the young have poor co-ordination; spacers may be just as important for adults and the elderly who have difficulties.
-See the separate article on Nebulisers in General Practice, discussing their use.
+See separate Nebulisers in General Practice article.